shinray/UNIX-Signals/README.md

 UNIX-Signals
 ============
-a tutorial on signals by Shinray and Ian

 How can vim and bash ignore `^C`?
 Especially considering that programs launched by bash do not ignore such signals?